 If after visiting Pompeii and its Amphitheatre you still want to visit the Colosseum in Rome, don't forget that on your return you can organise a guided tour of the Colosseum or simply buy tickets to visit the interior at your leisure.
-I leave you here linked to the guides we have written about it so you can check them out: Rome Colosseum Tours and Rome Colosseum Tickets: how to buy, prices and schedules.
+Here you have a link to the guides we have written about it so that you can consult them: Rome Colosseum Tours y Rome Colosseum Tickets: how to buy, prices and schedules.

-If there is one place that attracts the traveller's attention in Pompeii, it is this building.
+If there is one place that catches the traveller's attention in Pompeii, it is this building.
 It is an ancient brothel, the most important in the Roman city.
-It is worth walking around its two floors, seeing its stone beds and appreciating its frescoes: from erotic motifs to engravings on the walls made by visitors and prostitutes.
+It is worth walking around its two floors, looking at its stone beds and appreciating its frescoes: from erotic motifs to engravings on the walls made by visitors and prostitutes.
 The upper floor was dedicated to the richest clients, while the lower floor was reserved for the poorest.

 Orto dei fuggiaschi

-Here we can put a face to the tragedy of the eruption of Vesuvius.
+In this place we can put a face to the tragedy of the eruption of Vesuvius.
 13 people who tried to flee were found here.
-Moulds were made of their bodies and today we can still see their desperate faces.
+Moulds were made of their bodies and today we can see their desperate faces.

-Of the different baths that existed in the city, these are the best preserved.
-Come here to be impressed by the vault that covered its baths -differentiated between cold, warm and hot-, its gymnasium surrounded by columns and its open-air swimming pool.
+Of the various thermal baths in the city, these are the best preserved.
+Come here to be impressed by the vault that covered its baths -differentiated between cold, warm and hot-, its gymnasium surrounded by columns or its open-air swimming pool.

-It is one of the most important buildings to visit.
+This is one of the most important buildings to visit.
 It is one of the largest and most luxurious Roman houses known in the city.
-Various works of art that decorated it have been found here, such as the bronze statue of a faun or a mosaic of the battle of Issos.
+Various works of art have been found here, such as the bronze statue of a faun and a mosaic of the battle of Issos.
 Today, however, you have to go to the Archaeological Museum of Naples to see the authentic pieces.

 Villa of the Mysteries

-In reality, this villa was located on the outskirts of the city, but it is worth a visit because it is one of the buildings that has survived the best.
-Inside, its frescoes have stood the test of time, so you will be able to transport yourself back to Roman times with greater clarity.
+This villa was actually located on the outskirts of the city but it is worth a visit because it is one of the best preserved buildings in the city.
+Inside, its frescoes have stood the test of time, so you'll be transported back to Roman times with greater clarity.

 Where to eat on your trip to Pompeii

-The proximity to Naples means that this area has a spectacular gastronomy.
-You can't miss the opportunity to eat an authentic Neapolitan pizza, with fat and spongy edges.
-The coffee in this area is one of the best in the world, and if you want to finish your meal on a high note, order a limoncello, brought from the neighbouring Amalfi coast.
+The proximity to Naples means that this area has spectacular cuisine.
+You can't pass up the opportunity to eat an authentic Neapolitan pizza, with fat and spongy edges.
+The coffee in this area is one of the best in the world and if you want to finish your meal on a high note, order a limoncello, brought from the neighbouring Amalfi coast.

 Festivals and events worth seeing in Pompeii

-If you are interested in Pompeii you may also be interested in
+If you are interested in Pompeii, you will also be interested in

-If you have already decided to visit Pompeii from Rome, I think you won't go wrong and I am sure you will remember this trip for the rest of your life!
-If you are still not sure if this is the destination for you, I have also written another article on Best Day Trips from Rome that you might find interesting.
-In it I summarize the details of other excursions that you can do around Rome or other picturesque towns and villages that you can visit during your trip to Rome.
+If you have already decided to visit Pompeii from Rome, I think you won't go wrong and I'm sure you will remember this excursion for the rest of your life!
+If you are still not sure if this is the destination for you, I have also written another article on The 9 best excursions from Rome that you might find interesting.
+In it I summarize the details of other excursions that you can do in the surroundings of Rome or other picturesque towns and villages that you can visit during your trip to Rome.

-If, on the other hand, you want to make the most of your days in the capital of Italy, I also leave you some links to other guides to Rome so you can better organise your days there.
-Here you have the one about Rome Pass and other passes if you want to get a tourist card that allows you to save on visits to monuments, museums and attractions or this one about Best Rome Tours if you are one of those who like to explore the cities and not leave a single corner undiscovered.
+If, on the other hand, you want to make the most of your days in the capital of Italy, I also leave you some links to other guides to Rome so that you can better organise your days there.
+Here you have the one of Rome Pass and other passes if you want to get a tourist card that will allow you to save on visits to monuments, museums and attractions or this one about Top 11 tours of Rome if you are one of those who like to travel around the cities and don't leave a single corner undiscovered.